veeral-patel/incidents/README.md

 ![tree](screenshots/incident_tree.png)

 - Found multiple threat actors in an environment?
-Create a ticket for each threat actor (under the root) and assign each ticket to someone to investigate [1].
+Create a ticket for each threat actor (under the root) and assign each ticket to someone to investigate.
 - Similarly, you can create a root ticket for each involved team: forensics, remediation, IT, helpdesk, legal, etc. Each team can work in parallel but have visibility into other teams' work.